badgerherald/badgerherald.test/readme.md

 ## Components

-#### Vagrant
+### Vagrant

-The Vagrantfile takes care of provisioning the server and applies the following additional configurations:
+The Vagrantfile takes care of provisioning a Linux server and maps it to the 192.168.19.96 IP on the host machine.
+It also installs apache2, mysql and other necessary utilities.

-- installs LAMP stack including phpmyadmin,

-#### WordPress

-The newest version of WordPress is downloaded and installed as part of the vagrant's provisioning.

-#### Structure

-Along with the Vagrantfile, this repo comes set up with the full Herald software stack, minus the physical install of WordPress.

-#### Utilities
+The document root for the webserver (`/var/www/`) is mapped to main repo folder.

+##### Useful Vagrant commands

 To work on the machine, `cd` into the repo and `ssh` in:

     vagrant ssh

-Like the Herald's production server, the document root for the site is located at `/var/www/`.
-This should contain point to all the files in the main repo.

-#### Vagrant tools
+To logout of ssh, run `logout` from the virtual machine

-To stop "working" on the machine, run
+To stop "working" on the machine, run from the host:

     vagrant suspend